CEA-MetroCarac/PySSPFM/README.md

 <strong>Py</strong>thon dedicated to perform data analysis on <strong>SSPFM</strong>
 (Switching Spectroscopy Piezoresponse Force Microscopy) measurements with a GUI that aims to be as simple to use as possible and complete to accommodate the user's measurement requirements and conditions.
-The source code is also easily customizable to meet the user's specific needs.
-Measurements can be processed in both standard SSPFM mode and in SSPFM + DFRT mode.
+The source code was developed to be easily customizable in order to meet the user's specific needs.
+Measurements can be processed in both standard SSPFM mode and in SSPFM-DFRT mode.
 </p>

 ## Important